Air Compressor Oil Basics: What You Need to Know

 Oil carryover is the amount of oil in compressed air, measured in parts per million (PPM).
 The heat of compression causes a small amount of oil to be aerosolized and mixed with the air supply.
 To ensure a supply of clean, dry compressed air, use an inline filter to remove both oil and particulate from your compressed air supply.
 For oil-flooded air compressors, the best choice is a coalescing filter, which removes both aerosolized oil mists and dry particulate from compressed air.

 Aire Tip: Change the inline filter at least annually or every 8,000 hours of operation.
-Learn more: How to Use and Maintain Inline Filters for Your Air Compressor

-Taking Care of Air Compressor Oil
+Let Us Take Care of Your Air Compressor Oil

 Get in Touch Today